marshal-ma/load-balancer/README.md

    Two config variables defined at [loadbalancer.js](https://github.com/marshal-ma/load-balancer/blob/main/routes/load_balancer.js).
    - HEARTBEAT_CHECK_INTERVAL: defines the frequency of provider's heartbeat check
    - PROVIDER_CAPACITY_LIMIT: defines the number of concurrent request a provider can handle
+   - NUMBER_OF_NEW_PROVIDER_TO_REGISTER: defines the number of new providers to be batch registered